-On September 1, 2017, the Company reduced the Term Loan Facility commitment from \$174.0 million to \$102.0 million.
-The reduction was accounted for as a debt extinguishment in accordance with ASC 470-50, Modifications and Extinguishments, which attributed to a realized loss of \$0.6 million and recorded on the Consolidated Statements of Operations as a loss on extinguishment of debt.
+On September 28, 2018, the Company voluntarily satisfied and terminated the commitments under the Revolving Credit Facility in accordance with its terms.
+The termination was accounted for as a debt extinguishment in accordance with ASC 470-50, Modifications and Extinguishments, which resulted in a realized loss of \$1.0 million and was recorded on the Consolidated Statements of Operations as a loss on extinguishment of debt.